Skip to main content

 204 No ContentSuccess, empty bodyA successful DELETE

-400 Bad RequestValidation or precondition failedA bad or unknown body field, an invalid value, or a business precondition such as "session not started"
+400 Bad RequestValidation or precondition failedA bad or unknown body field, an invalid value, or a business precondition such as "session not started".
+The platform caps also surface as 400 — a group batch over 256 participants, a template render over TEMPLATE_RENDER_MAX_CHARS, a webhook registration over WEBHOOK_MAX_PER_SESSION, or a plugin install over plain http:// without a #sha256= pin

 401 UnauthorizedAuth failedMissing, invalid, expired, or revoked key; a blocked source IP; or a key used outside its session scope